getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/CsharpShellCodeLoader/README.md

     - Exit if after sleeping for 15s, time did not really passed
     - Exit if a debugger is attached
     - Exit if making an uncommon API call fails (meaning the AV sandbox can't emulating it)
+  - Classic shellcode injection technique using the function 'NtCreateThreadEx' //To do next: upgrade with a better injection technique.

 #### TESTS
 - Succesfully tested on a Windows 10 x64 laptop (target) with Windows Defender enabled (without 'Automatic sample submission') and a shellcode generated with the Havoc C2 (in C# format & encrypted with XOR cipher algorithm)
 - Code compiled with "Developer PowerShell for VS 2022"